DisasterNatsu/ds-backend/README.md

 ```
 Create Table admin(id INT NOT NULL AUTO_INCREMENT, Email varchar(100) NOT NULL, UserName varchar(100) NOT NULL, Password varchar(255) NOT NULL, Primary Key(id));
 ```

+## This is the backend for the https://disasterscans.com I'm leaving the MySql tables if anyone wants to use it